World Archives -

 Keynote was launched in 2012 by blockchain strategist Moe Levin.
 Further information and details about Keynote and the event can be found at: london.keynote.ae

 For media inquiries, please contact Amandah Hendricks Chief of Communications, at firstname.lastname@example.org

 This is a paid press release.
 Readers should do their own due diligence before taking any actions related to the promoted company or any of its affiliates or services.
 Bitcoin.com is not responsible, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on any content, goods or services mentioned in the press release.

-The post PR: World Blockchain Forum Brings Global Blockchain Elite to Dubai appeared first on Bitcoin News.
+The post PR: Keynote Brings the World Blockchain Forum to London appeared first on Bitcoin News.

 The professional wrestling world lost two of its own over the weekend, including the son of WWE legend Jerry Lawler.
 Per Yahoo Sports and the Commercial Appeal , Brian Christopher Lawler, 46, was found hanging in his jail cell in Memphis, Tenn., Saturday evening and died the next day.
 “Corrections officers…

 The AP doesn’t have the photo, so we can’t show it to you here, but it’s worth a click over to Politico to check it out.
 It captures none other than Robert Mueller and Donald Trump Jr. waiting at the same gate Friday morning at Reagan National Airport, reports USA…

 The notion that France owes its World Cup soccer triumph to Africa—given the African heritage of many of its players—has seeped into the rhetoric of public figures from Trevor Noah to Nicolás Maduro.
 France is not amused.

 WSJ.com: What’s News Europe